 COURSE LOAD REQUIREMENTS FOR FULL-TIME STUDENTS HOLDING A CONTRACT.
 A student must be classified as full-time to be eligible to hold an assistantship or fellowship.
-Students holding a teaching assistantship, a research assistantship, a graduate assistantship, a tuition assistantship, or a tuition scholarship must register for at least 6 credit hours of graduate-level courses each fall and spring semester to meet full-time status.
+Students holding a teaching assistantship, a research assistantship, a graduate assistantship, a tuition assistantship, or a tuition scholarship must register for at least 6 credit hours of graduate-level courses each fall and spring semester to meet full-time status (Note: Some programs may require students to be registered in more than six credits.)
 Students holding a fellowship must register for at least 9 credit hours of graduate-level courses each fall and spring semester to meet full-time status.
 These graduate-level courses must be taken for credit and must be maintained throughout the semester.
 Listener or undergraduate-level courses may be taken in addition to the minimum of 6 or 9 hours of graduate-level courses in each semester that the student is on contract.
-Students on contract in fall or spring semester who are completing a thesis or a dissertation and who have not submitted it to the Graduate Studies Office may register in sustaining credit to meet full-time status.
+Students on contract in fall or spring semester who are completing a thesis or a dissertation and who have not submitted it to the Office of Graduate Studies may register in sustaining credit to meet full-time status.

 SUMMER REGISTRATION.
-Students who are supported by the University as teaching assistants, research assistants, or fellows during the summer months are required to be registered in at least three credits during the 7^{1}{2} week summer session under the following guidelines: the work must be related to the student's degree program, the course must be for three credits and related to the student's program of study, and the funding must meet the minimum requirement of \$1000 per month.
-The tuition charges for the course will be covered by the University and the student will pay only \$30 for the summer Registration and General Fees.
-Students must register formally for the course, as in fall and spring.
-Students may register in 868 (research), 869 (thesis), 964 (pre-candidacy study), 969 (dissertation), 866 or 666 (independent study), 864 (internship), sustaining, or a regular course offered in the 7^{1}{1} week summer session.
+Students who are supported by the University as teaching assistants, research assistants, or fellows during the summer months are required to be registered in at least three credits during the $7^{1}/{2}$ week summer session under the following guidelines: the work must be related to the student's degree program, and the funding amount must meet the minimum requirement per month in June and July.
+Students may register in 868-800 (research), 869 (thesis), 964 (pre-candidacy study), 969 (dissertation), 864 (internship), sustaining, or a regular course offered in the $7^{1}/{2}$ week summer session.
+Except for 864, 869, or regular courses, all courses are graded pass/fail.

 SUSTAINING CREDIT FOR CANDIDATES COMPLET-ING THESIS/DISSERTATION/EXECUTIVE POSITION PAPER.
 Once a graduate student who is completing a thesis, disseration, or executive position paper has completed all required course credits needed for the degree (including six credits of Master's thesis [869] or nine to twelve credits of dissertation [969]) and all other degree requirements except the submission of the thesis, dissertation, or executive position paper, the student must maintain matriculation in the degree program during the fall and spring semesters by registering for either Master's Sustaining: Thesis (UNIV 899) or Doctoral Sustaining (UNIV 999).
 All students, including sustaining students, must be registered in the semester in which the degree is officially awarded.
-Sustaining registration is required for summer session only if the degree is awarded at the conclusion of the summer session.
-Sustaining registration is never required for winter session as graduate degrees are not awarded at the conclusion of winter session.
+Sustaining registration is required for summer and winter session only if the degree is awarded at the conclusion of the summer or winter session.
 Students in sustaining status are considered full-time.

 SUSTAINING CREDIT FOR MASTER'S CANDIDATES PURSUING NON-THESIS DEGREE OPTION.
 Once a master's student pursuing a non-thesis option has registered for all required course credits needed for the degree, but has not completed other non-thesis degree option requirements such as a portfolio, research option paper, comprehensive examination, art show or exhibit, or incomplete grades, the student is required to maintain his/her eligibility for the degree program during the fall and spring semesters by registering for Master's Sustaining: Non-thesis (UNIV 895).
 All students, including sustaining students, must be registered in the semester in which the degree is officially awarded.
-Sustaining registration is required for summer session only if the degree is awarded at the conclusion of the summer session.
-Sustaining registration is never required for winter session as graduate degrees are not awarded at the conclusion of winter session.
+Sustaining registration is required for summer and winter session only if the degree is awarded at the conclusion of the summer or winter session.
 Students in sustaining status are considered full-time.